microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 }
 ```

 As you might expect, we have the ability to read its value and command it to roll.
-However, we also declare an event `"diceRolled"` in our interface.
+However, we also need to declare an event `"diceRolled"` in our interface.
 We'll fire this event whenever the dice is rolled (using [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)).

-This event is particularly important since we're building a collaborative experience.
-It's how each client will observe that other clients have rolled the dice remotely.
+This event is particularly important because we're building a collaborative experience.
+It's how each client will observe that other clients have rolled the dice remotely, so they know to update with the new value.

 ### Implementing the model